 Other lip balms may provide temporary results, but hemp products deliver long-lasting moisture, regardless of how dry and chapped your lips are.
 Since cold air dries your lips quickly, using a lip balm is a great precaution against chapped lips.
 The amazing combination of hemp oil and beeswax will completely cover your lips and stay put long after you apply it, providing a powerful barrier between the cold and harsh air and your sensitive skin.
 Keeping a little container of lip balm in your pocket and applying it before venturing out into the cold is always a good idea.
 Hemp oil in lip balm instantly alleviates any redness or swelling, which is excellent if your lips are always chapped and red.
-Rather than masking the issue with makeup, using a hemp oil lip balm gets to the root of the problem.
+Rather than masking the issue with makeup, using a hemp oil lip chapstick gets to the root of the problem.
 You'll notice a decrease in inflammation soon, which means no more discomfort or discoloration of the lips.

 For as long as your lips are inflamed, apply the balm several times a day.
 Use caution when using products that include harsh components, since they will only exacerbate the problem.
 Hemp oil also helps in restoring and repairing the lips from sun damage caused by UV rays.
 Definitely try out hemp oil lip balm if you are suffering from dry chapped lips and want a product that is not only free of harsh chemicals but is also soothing, moisturizing, and made from organic materials.